 NOTE 2: The "sliceInfo" attribute is helpful in the scenario where multiple network slice instances are deployed in the same DNN, and the same IPv4 address may be allocated to UE PDU sessions in different network slice instances.
 If one PCF controls several network slices, the UE IP address is not sufficient for the session binding.
-The AF supplies "sliceInfo" attribute denoting the network slice instance that allocated the IPv4 address of the UE PDU session.
-How the AF derives S-NSSAI is out of the scope of this specification.
+The NF service consumer supplies "sliceInfo" attribute denoting the network slice instance that allocated the IPv4 address of the UE PDU session.
+How the NF service consumer derives S-NSSAI is out of the scope of this specification.

-NOTE 3: When the scenario described in NOTE 1 applies and the AF is a P-CSCF it is assumed that the P-CSCF has direct IP interfaces to the different IP address domains and that no NAT is located between the UPF and P-CSCF.
-How a non-IMS AF obtains the UE private IP address to be provided to the PCF is out of scope of the present release; it is unspecified how to support applications that use a protocol that does not retain the original UE’s private IP address.
+NOTE 3: When the scenario described in NOTE 1 applies and the NF service consumer is a P-CSCF it is assumed that the P-CSCF has direct IP interfaces to the different IP address domains and that no NAT is located between the UPF and P-CSCF.
+How a non-IMS NF service consumer obtains the UE private IP address to be provided to the PCF is out of scope of the present release; it is unspecified how to support applications that use a protocol that does not retain the original UE’s private IP address.